zacharied/autofurigana/README.md

 You can import it like a normal node module or just paste the contents of `autofurigana.min.js` into your file.

-The function itself returns and array of kanji-kana pairs; if the currently analyzed block of the kanji sentence has kana in it, the kana slot of the pair is set to `null`.
+The function itself returns an array of kanji-kana pairs; if the currently analyzed block of the kanji sentence has kana in it, the kana slot of the pair is set to `null`.